 I've worked with wireless technologies for quite a few years now - it's fair to say I've seen a lot of changes and development in that time.
 Moore's law stated that the number of transistors on a CPU would double every 2 years.

 Wireless is pretty similar in many respects - it's a constant evolution.
 Data rates and throughput speeds keep increasing continuously, new features are added and the refresh cycle keeps apace of every 3 - 4 years.
 It's a fast moving space!

 There's a good graphic on this below, which illustrates how quickly Wi-Fi has come to dominate the way in which we connect:

 It occurred to me though that something reasonably fundamental has changed along the way.
-The early installs I worked on were pretty simple and straightforward hotspot data affairs - clients were more powerful, didn't r
+The early installs I worked on were pretty simple and straightforward hotspot data affairs - clients were more powerful, didn't really need to roam around.

-I should also say that the code seemed to be relatively bug free at the time, which is something that also seems to have changed, but that's another blog, for another time.oam and didn't require much in the way of throughput.
+I should also say that the code seemed to be relatively bug free at the time, which is something that also seems to have changed, but that's another blog, for another time.
+Oh.. and those early networks didn't require much in the way of throughput.

 Modern Wi-Fi: All Things to All Men!